Khamies/khamies.github.io/_posts/2023-01-07-Coding-Questions-part1.md

 ---
-title: Some Algorithms Questions You Will Need For Applied ML Scientist Role - Part I
+title: Some Algorithms Questions You Will Need For Applied ML Scientist Role - Part 1
 tags: [Algorithms]
 style: fill
 color: dark